 Types of Social Engineering Attacks

-For the purposes of this article, let’s focus on the five most common attack types that social engineers use to target their victims.
-These are phishing, pretexting, baiting, quid pro quo, and tailgating.
+For the purposes of this article, let’s focus on the six most common attack types that social engineers use to target their victims.
+These are phishing, pretexting, baiting, quid pro quo, tailgating and CEO fraud.

 Phishing is the most common type of social engineering attack.
 At a high level, most phishing scams aim to accomplish three things: